Stealth-Robotics/AutonomousPrime2025/README.md

 # <span>**The Best Programming Team In Existence**</span>

 ### Code for team #7759 Autonomous Prime's robot in the 2025-2026 First Tech Challenge season
-## This repository contains all the necessary logic to control all the robots subsystems
+## This season's robot consists of many subsystems
 - **Driving**
 - **Spindexer**
 - **Turret**